Fast Tasty Healthy Meals

 A simple one piece vegetable steamer is all that's required, if cooking for two.
 A family meal may require a multi tier configuration.
 Either way, the equipment is economical.
 Boil a kettle of water pour it into a saucepan.
 The water should be a minimum of 1" deep.
 You want enough water not to run dry, which could destroy the saucepan and hob.
 Place the saucepan on a warm hob.
 Bring the water to the boil with high heat then reduce to medium.
 A tall saucepan prevents water bubbling into the steamer.

 Let the fish thaw naturally, if frozen.
 Dry any excess oil or moisture with a paper kitchen towel.
-Salmon fillets and tuna steaks need to be wrapped in a loose parcel of aluminum foil.
+Salmon fillets should be wrapped in a loose parcel of aluminum foil.
 Otherwise, they will disintegrate when removed with thongs.
 The parcel retains the fish's oil, which is healthy and should be consumed.
 Sprinkle some lemon or lime juice on the salmon if you wish.
+Tuna steaks can be grilled, fried or broiled, just like a beef stake.

 There is no need to mess around with white wine, coriander, lemon grass, dill, fennel or rosemary.
 We will be using a sauce or dressing to add flavor when the fish is cooked.
 Chopping lots of herbs looks good on TV but is too time consuming for everyday cooking.
 There is no need to add oil or butter to these fish; they cook in their own oil.
 Salmon and tuna will take 6 to 8 minutes to steam cook.
 The flesh will be firm when cooked.
 The side will flake when rubbed with a fork.